23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 17. Bakla Ezmesi

-Bakla Ezmesi is a flavorful spread made from mashed fava beans mixed with olive oil, garlic, lemon juice, and spices.
-It’s often garnished with fresh herbs like parsley and served as part of a meze spread.
+Bakla Ezmesi is a flavorful spread made from mashed fava beans, olive oil, garlic, lemon juice, and spices.
+It’s often garnished with fresh herbs, such as parsley, and served as part of a meze spread.

 18. Mercimek Ezmesi -A Hummus-like dish

-While Mercimek Ezmesi shares similarities with hummus, using red lentils and regional spices gives it a unique Turkish twist, creating a delicious Turkish flavor profile.
+While Mercimek Ezmesi shares similarities with hummus, its use of red lentils and regional spices gives it a unique Turkish twist, creating a delicious Turkish flavor profile.
 It’s a tasty and nutritious option for those exploring Turkish cuisine.

 Brands We Use And Trust